 Yet the old foundations remain solid, however much the structures built on them have been shaken.
 It remains important to live decently and to face death with dignity.
-And, even in a novel written after the First World War – by a man who served (albeit briefly) in that war – there is still honour to be found in dying in battle.
+And, even in a novel written after the First World War – by a man who served (albeit briefly) in that conflict – there is still honour to be found in dying on the battle-field.
 As Beau says, facing almost certain death in Zinderneuf: ‘Well, well!
 It’s as good an end as any – if a bit early…’

-The first movie adaptation, starring Ronald Colman and William Powell, was released in 1926.
-A further two films have followed – with Gary Cooper and Ray Milland (1939) and Guy Stockwell and Telly Savalas (1966) – along with a 1982 BBC serial that was something of an Old Whovians reunion party: co-written by Terrance Dicks, directed by Douglas Camfield, and produced by Barry Letts.
+A movie adaptation, starring Ronald Colman and William Powell, was released as early as 1926.
+A further two film versions have followed – with Gary Cooper and Ray Milland (1939) and Guy Stockwell and Telly Savalas (1966) – along with a 1982 BBC serial that was something of an Old Whovians reunion party: co-written by Terrance Dicks, directed by Douglas Camfield, produced by Barry Letts.
 None of these screen versions is much cop.
 Laurel and Hardy’s Beau Hunks (1931), on the other hand, is a work of rare beauty.